Jesse-Alves/Computational-Design-and-Analysis-of-Laminates-with-Composite-Materials/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a >Modeling of Living Systems and Simulations in Biomechanics project designed in HyperWorks21 software.

 ### Prerequisites

-All this project was built using different tools of the HyperWorks21 software.
+All this project was built using Matlab software.
 <!--This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh